 While the Slack-Kandji integration brings clear benefits in terms of visibility and faster response times, it’s not without its trade-offs.
 Like most tool connections, there are certain limitations and practical considerations to keep in mind before entirely relying on it:

 - Dependency on Slack channel discipline: Because alerts flow into Slack, if the team doesn’t manage channels well (dedicated channels vs mixed channels, alert volume, ownership), alerts can get lost, ignored, or cluttered.
-Slack alone doesn’t solve workflow issues or ensure who is responsible for what.
+Slack alone doesn’t solve workflow issues or ensure accountability for what's done.
 This is more of a human/ops limitation.

 This is where ClearFeed comes in — by going beyond basic alerts, it brings richer workflows, deeper integrations, and AI-driven automation directly inside Slack, helping teams overcome many of the limitations of the native Kandji integration.

 With ClearFeed’s Kandji integration, IT teams get far more than just alerts.
-ClearFeed adds an actionable, intelligent layer on top of device management inside Slack.
+ClearFeed adds an actionable, intelligent layer to device management in Slack.

 - Convert Alerts to trackable Tickets: ClearFeed converts a stream of alerts posted in Slack to trackable tickets with status and assignees.
-This makes sure that all alerts are taken care of and closed out.
+This ensures that all alerts are addressed and closed out.

 - Manage Devices Directly in Slack: View device details such as name, model, OS version, serial number, and blueprint without leaving Slack.
 You can also fetch detailed info about specific devices or rename them instantly.